indis/indis-macho/README.md

 # Indis::MachO

-This gem provides support for processing mach-o binaries in th indis framework.
+This gem provides support for processing mach-o binaries in the indis framework.